 The menopause transition can be a challenging time for many people, both physically and emotionally.
-As hormone levels fluctuate, common symptoms like hot flashes, sleep disturbances, and mood changes can take a real toll.
+Common symptoms such as hot flashes, sleep disturbances, and mood changes can have a significant impact as hormone levels fluctuate.

-On top of managing symptoms, at midlife we are often juggling myriad responsibilities - careers, raising teenagers, caring for ageing parents, and managing households.
+On top of manageing symptoms, at midlife we are often juggling myriad responsibilities: careers, raising teenagers, caring for ageing parents, and manageing households.
 With so much on our plates already, asking for and accepting help does not always come easy.

 However, surrounding yourself with support is critical during this transitional life stage.
 Let's discuss the important role of support during menopause.